-- (a) Fill within a designated floodway is prohibited. - (b) Fill within the floodplain is prohibited unless compensatory floodplain storage volume is provided within the floodplain of the same water body, and within the permit term.
-If offsetting storage volume will be provided off-site, it shall be created before any floodplain filling by the applicant will be allowed. - Any structure or embankments placed within the floodplain will be capable of passing the 100-year flood without increasing the elevation of the 100-year flood profile. - (d) Compensatory floodplain storage volume is not required to extend an existing culvert, modify an existing bridge approach associated with a Public Linear Project, or place spoils adjacent to a public or private drainage channel during channel maintenance, if there is no adverse impact to the 100-Year Flood Elevation. - (e) Compensatory floodplain storage volume is not required for a one-time deposition of up to 100 cubic yards of fill, per parcel, if there is no adverse impact to the 100-Year Flood Elevation.
-For public road authorities, this exemption applies on a per-project, per floodplain basis. - (f) Floodplain alteration is subject to the District's Wetland Alteration Rule F, as applicable. - (g) Structures to be built within the 100-year floodplain will have two feet of freeboard between the lowest floor and the 100-year flood profile.
+- (a) Fill within a designated floodway is prohibited. - (b)(a) Fill within the floodplain is prohibited unless compensatory floodplain storage volume is provided within the floodplain of the same water body, and within the permit term.
+The volume within on-site stormwater ponds is not considered compensatory floodplain storage unless that volume is non-coincident with the 100-year flood peak.
+If offsetting storage volume will be provided off-site, it shall be created before any floodplain filling by the applicant will be allowed. - (e)(b) Any structure or embankments placed within the floodplain will be capable of passing the 100-year flood without increasing the elevation of the 100-year flood profile. - (d)(c) Compensatory floodplain storage volume is not required to extend an existing culvert, modify an existing bridge approach associated with a Public Linear Project, or place spoils adjacent to a public or private drainage channel during channel maintenance, if there is no adverse impact to the 100-Year Flood Elevation. - (e)(d) Compensatory floodplain storage volume is not required for a one time deposition of up to 100 cubic yards of fill, per parcel, if there is no adverse impact to the 100-Year Flood Elevation.
+For public road authorities, this exemption applies on a per-project, per floodplain basis. - (f)(e) Floodplain alteration is subject to the District's Wetland Alteration Rule F, as applicable. - (e)(i) Structures to be built within the 100-year floodplain will have two feet of freeboard between the lowest floor and the 100-year flood profile.
+A structure on residential property not intended for human habitation and not attached to a habitable structure is exempt from this requirement if the District finds it impractical and the landowner files a notation on the property title that the structure does not meet the requirement.